GuillaumeBriffoteaux/pySBO/docs/source/starting.rst

 Notes
 -----

 pySBO allows to address expensive single- and multi-objective optimization problems with continuous decision variables.
 Box-constraints are explicitly taken into account while more elaborated constraints must be handled by the user.
 The surrogate-based algorithms implemented within pySBO allow to address expensive optimization problems where the evaluation of the objective function is computationally expensive.
 The surrogate-free algorithms implemented within pySBO allow to address unexpensive optimization problems.
+All the implemented algorithms can run in parallel (MPI).

 pySBO has only been tested on Ubuntu20.04 both on desktop and distributed machines.